Streamlined quantum computing with macronode cluster states: Quantum computing with quad-rail-lattice cluster states and the GKP code

 Equation~\eqref{vGateqShear} arises from the Bloch-Messiah decomposition~\cite{braunstein2005squeezing} of the squeezing operation (up to an overall phase),

 which can be verified directly using the symplectic representation of the Heisenberg action of these operators~\cite{Alexander2014}.

-The influence of the measurement outcomes $m_a$ and $m_b$ is through a displacement $\op {D}(\mu_{a,b})$ whose amplitude depends on these outcomes and on the chosen measurement bases:
+The amplitude of the displacement $\op {D}(\mu_{a,b})$ depends on the measurement outcomes $m_a$ and $m_b$ and on the chosen measurement bases:

 At each macronode, this displacement is known and can be corrected.
-For this reason, we frequently set $m_a = m_b = 0$ throughout this work so that $\mu = 0$.
+For this reason, we frequently set $m_a = m_b = 0$ throughout this paper so that $\mu = 0$.
 Interested readers can consult Ref.~\cite{Walshe2020} for more details.

 Finally, the local states $\ket{\psi}$ and $\ket{\phi}$ at the input determine the gate $\op {A}(\psi,\phi)$, which is, in general, not unitary.
 The precise definition of this gate and more details about it can be found in Ref.~\cite{Walshe2020}.
 When its particular form is required, we will give it explicitly for that special case.